 For parents of infants and children

-We are currently looking for 4-24 month old infants and 2-15 year old children to participate in our studies.
-In our lab, we are interested in the development of numerical abilities throughout the lifespan.
-Young infants are surprisingly good at tracking number and other quantities (ie, time and physical size) long before they learn how to speak.
-We study how these abilities change throughout infancy and childhood and their relationship to later understandings of formal mathematical concepts, such as fractions.
+We are currently looking for 4-12 year old children to participate in our studies online.
+In our lab, we are interested in the development of numerical abilities throughout the lifespan, and children’s attitudes about math.
+We study how these abilities and attitudes change throughout childhood and their relationship to later understandings of formal mathematical concepts, such as fractions.
 In order to do so, we need your help!

 For undergraduates interested in participating in our studies